MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-dispose-retire.md

 The following steps assume that you have already set up the relevant posting groups in the **FA Posting Groups** page.
 For more information, see [To set up fixed asset posting groups](fa-how-setup-general.md#to-set-up-fixed-asset-posting-groups).

-## <a name="to-post-a-disposal-from-the-fixed-asset-gl-journal"></a>To post a disposal from the fixed asset G/L journal
+## To post a disposal from the fixed asset G/L journal

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset G/L Journals**, and then choose the related link.
 2. Create an initial journal line and fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]